 The Retailer - Customer Relationship Is All In The Data!

-By Sandie Overtveld, VP Sales, APAC, Zendesk
+By Sandie Overtveld, Vice President, Apac, Zendesk

 When you look back ten years ago, the relationship between retailers and customers was limited.
 It was the beginning of a technology revolution with smartphones still in their infancy and social media mainly used by early adopters for individual conversations.
 At that time, customers were really no more than a number and customer service was focused on what the retailer needed; not the customer.
 Essentially, the retailer didn’t really have much visibility or knowledge of the customer, and to a certain extent, didn’t really care.

 There were few options available for customers to engage with retailers other than visiting a physical store, waiting patiently on a phone or sending an email; and it really was primarily one-way communication; from the customer to the retailer when they had a problem.

 Today, so much has changed.
 The retailer – customer relationship paradigm has almost flipped completely to where the customer is in control.
 The communication lines are now two-way with the retailer able to push personalised information to a customer in an instant and often during mid-purchase online.
 All of this communication has led to a significant increase in data.
 It has created an opportunity for retailers to better understand their customers and to use that information to make more strategic business decisions.

 SO WHAT HAS CHANGED?

 This shift has been the result of a number of elements coming together.
 There has been a rise in use of social media enabling consumers to praise or deride a business in front of a vast audience based on their experiences.
 We call this the ‘Promoter Economy’.

 There have been a number of developments in communication technologies such as chat and message making instant communication simple and effective.
 This has fuelled a focus on an omni-channel communication strategy among retailers who want to make it easier for customers to reach them using the mediums they feel most comfortable using whether its social media, phone, email, chat or message.